agrc/api.mapserv.utah.gov/src/explorer/src/content/docs/docs/index.md

 ---
-title: "UGRC API"
+title: 'UGRC API'
-description: "Help for wherever you are on your geospatial journey"
+description: 'Help for wherever you are on your geospatial journey'
 next:
-  { label: "Street and zone geocoding", link: "/docs/v1/endpoints/geocoding" }
+  { label: 'Street and zone geocoding', link: '/docs/v1/endpoints/geocoding' }
 ---

 The UGRC API has 7 endpoints: 4 geocoding endpoints, 2 informational endpoints, and 1 searching endpoint.